"

 2. Assistant Professor: The candidate eligible for rank of assistant professor must fulfill the following requirements:

-2. Have completed at least four years full-time faculty employment in higher education, and/or career and technology education, at the end of the current academic year, with at least 2 years at MSC.
+1. For faculty teaching within the Associate in Science/Arts (general education) programs: Faculty who have earned a master’s degree (baccalaureate for applied science programs) from an accredited university relevant to the coursework to be taught and will have completed at least four years full-time faculty employment in higher education, and/or career and technology education, at the end of the current academic year, with at least 2 years at MSC; For faculty who have earned a doctorate, all that is required is at least two years of full-time faculty employment at MSC.

 1. A written cover letter,

-6. Submit four narratives regarding professional development experiences for each year of service being considered in the advancement.
+7. Four narratives regarding professional development experiences for each year of service being considered in the advancement.

 3. Associate Professor: The candidate eligible for rank of associate professor must fulfill the following requirements: